Pichfithey History, Family Crest & Coats of Arms

 Early Origins of the Pichfithey family

 This web page shows only a small excerpt of our Pichfithey research.
-Another 64 words (5 lines of text) are included under the topic Early Pichfithey History in all our PDF Extended History products and printed products wherever possible.
+Another 99 words (7 lines of text) covering the years 1591, 1599, 1649 and 1695 are included under the topic Early Pichfithey History in all our PDF Extended History products and printed products wherever possible.

 Pichfithey Spelling Variations

 Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Pichfithey were recorded, including Pickford, Pitchford, Picford, Pichford, Pitford and others.